visit-dav/visit/src/doc/cli_manual/functions.rst

     windows are in lock view mode, each view change is broadcast to other windows that are also in lock view mode.
 This allows windows containing similar plots to be compared easily.
-    The ToggleMaintainDataMode and ToggleMaintainViewMode functions force the data range and the view, respectively, that was in effect when the mode was toggled to be used for all subsequent time states.
+    The ToggleMaintainViewMode function forces the view, that was in effect when the mode was toggled to be used for all subsequent time states.
     The ToggleSpinMode function turns spin mode on and off.
 When the visualization window is in spin mode, it continues to spin along the axis of rotation when the view is changed interactively.